Music PhD Program Information

 Ph.D. in Music Theory

 Most Ph.D. programs in music theory require students to have an undergraduate music degree and sometimes a master's degree in music.
-Applicants to a music theory doctoral degree program may need to submit a scholarly paper demonstrating research and musical analysis competence.
+Applicants to a music theory doctoral degree program may need to submit a scholarly paper that demonstrates research and musical analysis competence.